The relay mesh fans out a room's three channels: state, input, and event.

 messages rather than fixed room channels.
 See Data.Drop to MoQT when…

-@clutchcall/sdk/moqt and publish/subscribe frames directly.Wire convention
+@clutchcall/sdk/moqt and publish or subscribe to frames directly.Wire convention

 game.state, game.input, game.event.
 The session URL

-encodes the role — players dial …/games/<room>/<player>, the authority dials
+encodes the role.
+Players dial …/games/<room>/<player>.
+The authority dials

 …/games/<room>/_authority.